DeepakChethan/deepakchethan.github.io/_posts/2019-04-02-got-into-rsoc.md

 I will spend this summer enhancing the UI (or at least try) of radare2.
 In the process learn tons of stuff.

-I will keep updating the status of this project every week, for my sake.

 cheers!